talsuk5/LunchPoll/README.md

 # LunchPoll
-Lunch poll, written in google apps script!
+Lunch poll, written in Google apps script!

-## This script sends a google form with lunch options each day, except for holidays and weekends.
+## This script sends a Google form with lunch options each day, except for holidays and weekends.

 ### Notes:
 * **Weekend is set for Friday/Saturday configuraion but can be changed for Saturday/Sunday.**